-Three speakers have been secured.
-The artists’ talk will be delivered by Cooking Sections (Daniel Fernández Pascual and Alon Schwabe).
-Their performance will be a companion piece to The Offsetted (2019), which examines the natural exhaustion within projects of green capitalism.
-Writer Daisy Hildyard will also produce a new piece of written work for the event.
+The following speakers have been secured.
+Writer Daisy Hildyard will produce a new piece of written work for the event.
 The Second Body (2018) investigates how bodies are local and networked within ecosystems, and examines the limits of anthropocentric thinking and experience.
 The conference will close with a keynote by Claire Colebrook (Edwin Erle Sparks Professor of English at Pennsylvania State University), whose academic reputation will significantly raise the event’s profile.
 Colebrook has written extensively on the Anthropocene, extinction, queer theory and visual culture, and is the co-editor of the Critical Climate Change series by the Open Humanities Press.
 She is completing a book on fragility (of the species, the archive and the earth), making her a perfect fit for the conference theme.

 Our core objectives: